XiaoTaoWang/HiCPeaks/README.rst

   A CPU-based python implementation for BH-FDR algorithm.
 Rao et al states in their supplementary material that this algorithm is robust enough to obtain all main results of their paper.
-Compared with HICCUPS, BH-FDR doesn't use :math:`\lambda-chunk` in multiple hypothesis test, and only considers the background Donut region when calculating the expected values.
+Compared with HICCUPS, BH-FDR doesn't use :math:`\lambda`-chunk in multiple hypothesis test, and only considers the background Donut region when calculating the expected values.
 Here, *pyBHFDR* follows the algorithm pipelines of [1]_ faithfully except that it doesn't implement the greedy clustering algorithm for original peak pixels.

 - pyHICCUPS

   A CPU-based python implementation for HICCUPS algorithm.
-Besides the donut region, HICCUPS also considers the lower-left, vertical and horizontal backgrounds when calculating the expected values. :math:`\lambda-chunk` is used
+Besides the donut region, HICCUPS also considers the lower-left, vertical and horizontal backgrounds when calculating the expected values. :math:`\lambda`-chunk is used